cloudmesh/cloudmesh-cc/MANUAL.md

 and then enter `~/cm/cloudmesh-cc/workflow-example.tar` in the `archive` field and then click Execute.

-To run, navigate to homepage at `http://127.0.0.1:8000/` and click the workflow on the left side.
-Then click Run.

 ### Option 3: Upload via the Python API

 As we use a REST service, we can also easily upload the workflow through a